Transfer from the MSc to the PhD

 A second examination is not permitted.
 If successful, the transfer exam will be accepted in lieu of the comprehensive examination.

-The transfer exam will evaluate whether a candidate has the knowledge and skills required to successfully complete a doctoral program.
-As such the exam will evaluate:
+The examination will evaluate whether a candidate has the knowledge and skills required to successfully complete a doctoral program.
+As such, the exam will evaluate: